Amblyopia is also commonly known by the term a lazy eye.

 The various signs and symptoms which can occur with this condition include the following;

 Treatment involves attending to the cause of the amblyopia.
 If there is an uncorrected vision problem such as short sight, long sight or astigmatism spectacles are prescribed.
-In addition the good/normal vision eye will be patched helping to develop the nerve connection between the amblyopic eye and the brain.
+In addition, your good/normal vision eye will be patched helping to develop the nerve connection between your amblyopic eye and your brain.

-If the cause of the vision reduction in one eye is due to a cataract then removal of the cataract is first performed before dealing with any residual vision error.
+If the cause of the vision reduction in one eye is due to a cataract then removal is first performed before dealing with any residual vision error.